esentialss/btlo-writeups/network-analysis-web-shell.md

 **What is the IP responsible for conducting the port scan activity?**

-Open the file, and in wireshark open Statistics menu click Conversations and choose TCP, we can see that 10.251.96.4 is has the most connections.
+Open the file, and in wireshark open Statistics menu click Conversations and choose TCP, we can see that 10.251.96.4 has the most connections.

 <img width="489" height="310" alt="image" src="https://github.com/user-attachments/assets/5576067e-0eec-4158-949b-524f5ba65d3a" />